Blacksocks/se302/TP_STM32/README.md

 ## Input: Pushbutton

-To handle input pushbutton, I used events.
+To handle input pushbutton, I used external driver.
-I created a thread which links events to its listener and called linked handler.
+On rising and falling edge of the input signal, I call a callback which handle each case (rising and falling edge cases).

+This method have a problem: kickback
+To handle this issue, I used a timer to perform button handler after a brief delay.
+My system has a delay of 5ms between button event and button handling function.

 ## TCP / IP